Roosevelt Island has long been a haven to people with disabilities.

 The Q102 bus (PDF map and schedule) travels from western Queens to Roosevelt Island.
 There's a stop at the Tram station.

-From the Tram station or the subway station, walk south along the west side of Roosevelt island about a half mile into Southpoint park.
+From the Tram, ferry, or subway station, walk south along the west side of Roosevelt island about a half mile into Southpoint park.
 Continue south along the path.
 The FDR Hope Memorial site is on your left before you reach the Smallpox Hospital ruin and Four Freedoms Park.

 Get directions online or set your destination to the Roosevelt Island Bridge.
 Park in Motorgate Garage, which will be on your right at the Roosevelt Island end of the bridge.
 Take the elevator to street level, cross to the west side of Main Street, and take the Red Bus (five minutes; no charge) to the Tram station.
 Walk south along the west side of Roosevelt island about a half mile into Southpoint park.